jannisborn/gpxfix/README.md

 10. If you have multiple issues with your GPX file, just repeat the procedure.

 ## Disclaimer
 I am not a professional programmer but like playing around with python libraries.
+Feel free to fork and please report any bugs.

 ## ToDo